rfwlab/rfw/docs/articles/api/plugins.md

 func (p *MyPlugin) Priority() int
 ```

-CLI build plugins are executed by priority with lower numbers running first.
+## Runtime hooks

-Plugins are registered with `core.RegisterPlugin(...)` before compiling the WASM
+Plugins are registered with `core.RegisterPlugin(...)` before compiling the
-bundle.
+WASM bundle.
 During `Install` they can register components, add routes or inject
 scripts, while `Uninstall` can clean up any hooks.

 ## Store hooks